semantic-flow/sflo/documentation/dev.general-guidance.md

 - The development workflow requires two terminals running concurrently:
  - **Terminal 1**: Run `pnpm dev:watch` to start the TypeScript compiler in watch mode.
 This will watch all packages and rebuild them on change.
- - **Terminal 2**: Run `pnpm dev` to start the `nodemon` server, which will automatically restart when the built files in the `dist` directories are updated.
+ - **Terminal 2**: Run `pnpm dev` to start the `knopmon` server, which will automatically restart when the built files in the `dist` directories are updated.
 - This setup ensures that changes in any package are automatically compiled and that the server restarts with the latest code.
 - Keep inter-package imports as package specifiers; avoid deep source imports across packages.

 ### Hot Reload

-The development setup includes automatic hot reload using nodemon:
+The development setup includes automatic hot reload using knopmon:

 - **Watches**: `sflo-host/src`, `plugins/*/src`, `shared/*/src`
 - **Auto-restarts** when any watched file changes